elementary/docs/writing-apps/untitled/translations.md

     ```

 That's it!
 Your app is now fully ready to be translated.
 Remember that each time you add new translatable strings or change old ones, you should regenerate your .pot and po files using the `-pot` and `-update-po` build targets from the previous two steps.
 If you want to support more languages, just list them in the LINGUAS file and generate the new po file with the `-update-po`target.
 Don't forget to add any new po files to git!

+{% hint style="info" %}
+If you're having trouble, you can view the full example code [here on GitHub](https://github.com/vala-lang/examples/tree/localization)
+{% endhint %}

 ## Translators Comments